Some More Crochet Easter Eggs

 Round 18: 1sc in next st, 1 dec.
 Repeat around [12].

-Fasten off leaving a long tail.
-Stuff firmly.
-Using a darning needle thread through the front loops only.
+Using a darning needle, thread through the front loops only.
 Pull tight to close the hole.
 Stitch in and out a few times to fully secure and then snip the end neatly.

-Decorating is relatively quick and easy.
-With a darning needle, I went in through the bottom of each egg and then made french knots for the flower centres and a few chain stitches for petals and leaves.
+Decorating your crocheted Easter eggs is relatively quick and easy.
+With a darning needle, I went in through the bottom of each egg and then made French knots for the flower centres and a few chain stitches for petals and leaves.
 With a poke and a prod from the darning needle, the snipped ends can be hidden inside.
 Hey presto!

 Please don’t be frightened of the embroidery.
-I show you how I do it in the video tutorial (link just below).
-I have very little experience of needle work and just make it up as I go along.
-If I can do that then so can you, I promise!
+I show you how I do it in the video tutorial (just below).
+I have very little experience with needlework and just make it up as I go along.
+If I can do that, then so can you, I promise!

 I also tried a few different styles over the following years too.